geojudi/Portfolio/data/README.md

-This folder contains the data files need to run the code in this portfolio
+This folder contains the data files that serve as the inputs needed to run the code in this portfolio.